JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240423.md

 ___

 ## Summary
+In progress.

 ___

 ## Bond summary
+In progress.

 ___

 ## Enrichment levy summary
+In progress.

 ___

 ## Capital levy summary
+In progress.

 ___

 ## Measure details
+In progress.

 ### All measures (bonds, enrichment levies, capital levies) by county
 [Clark](clarkcountymeasures20240423)